The Promise and Reality of Continuous Integration Caching: An Empirical Study of Travis CI Builds: Empirical Analysis and Results

 To identify factors behind none, early, and late CI caching adoption, we model differences among the five project categories using project-level metrics.
-We apply Generalized Linear Models (GLMs) with logistic regression to analyze which factors relate to delayed or absent CI caching adoption.
-We fit five GLMs—one per category—using the \texttt{glm} function from the \texttt{stats}\footnote{\url{https://www.rdocumentation.org/packages/stats}} R package.
+We employ Generalized Linear Models (GLMs) with logistic regression to analyze which factors relate to delayed or absent CI caching adoption.
+We fit five GLMs (one per category) using the \texttt{glm} function from the \texttt{stats}\footnote{\url{https://www.rdocumentation.org/packages/stats}} R package.
 Each model compares projects in a given category (e.g., \textit{early} adopters) to all others, with a logical dependent variable: \textit{TRUE} if a project belongs to the category and \textit{FALSE} otherwise.
-The models use 12 project-level metrics (see Section~\ref{Metrics}) as independent variables.
+The models use 13 project-level metrics (see Section~\ref{Metrics}) as independent variables.

-\textbf{Seeking feedback from caching non-adopters.} Beyond our modeling results, developers may skip CI caching for reasons such as unawareness or carelessness.
-To investigate why, we targeted contributors to projects that never use caching on {\sc Travis CI}.
-Of the $899$ such projects, we manually fork $160$ that (i) still have not adopted caching since data collection and (ii) have recent commits (in $2020$ or later).
-We trigger CI builds on these projects using the latest commit on their main branches (without changes), then exclude $71$ projects whose builds fail and four without dependencies.
-For the remaining $85$ projects, we pushed a commit in which we enable dependency caching.
-After confirming that all builds triggered by our commits are \textit{passing}, we submitted a pull request to each project asking why CI caching has not been enabled.
+\textbf{Seeking feedback from caching non-adopters.} Developers may skip CI caching simply due to unawareness or carelessness.
+To investigate this, we focused on projects that never use caching on {\sc Travis~CI}.
+Of $899$ such projects, we manually fork $160$ that (i) still had not adopted caching since data collection and (ii) had recent commits (in $2020$ or later).
+We trigger CI builds on these projects using the latest commit on their default branches (without further configuration changes), then exclude $71$ projects whose builds fail and four having no dependencies.
+For the remaining $85$ projects, we push a commit enabling dependency caching.
+After confirming that all builds triggered by our commits are \textit{passing}, we submit a pull request to each project asking why CI caching was not enabled.

 \textbf{Seeking feedback from proactive and late caching adopters.} To understand why projects adopted CI caching \textit{proactively} or \textit{late}, we commented on commits or pull requests that enabled the CI \textit{cache} in the past.
 For \textit{proactive} adopters, we asked developers from $74$ projects why they enabled caching before it was available for open source projects.
 For \textit{late} adopters, we asked developers from $71$ projects about the reasons for their delayed adoption.
 We then waited several months for responses.